 Welcome to the Aalto!
 We are glad you are interested in scientific computing and data.
-These pages may be useful to you, but are somewhat targeted to research usage.
-However, these pages can still serve as a good introduction to resources for scientific and data-intensive computing at Aalto if you are a student.
+This site may be useful to you, but are somewhat targeted to research usage.
+However, it can still serve as a good introduction to resources for scientific and data-intensive computing at Aalto if you are a student.
+This page is devoted to resources which are available to students.

 If you are involved in a research group or doing researcher for a professor/group leader, you are a researcher!
 You should acquaint yourself with all information on this site, starting with Welcome, researchers! and use whatever you need.

-In general, your Aalto account is identical to that which researchers have — the only difference is departmental affiliation.
+In general, your Aalto account is identical to that which researchers have — the only difference is that you don’t have an departmental affiliation.

 As a student, the ITS servicedesks